gudatr/libpq-node-perf/README.md

 # pg-pool-minimal
-A simple and lightweight pool implementation for postgresql.
+A simple pool implementation for postgresql with lightweight client code and helper functions.
 Pooling is done automatically but it allows you to take control for transactions.

-## Usage
+## Installation

-### Installation
+### Prerequisites

-The package pg-native that provides the native bindings, requires the PostgreSQL client libraries & tools.
+The package libpq that provides the native bindings, requires the PostgreSQL client libraries & tools.
 To validate them, check if the command pg_config is known to your machine.
 If not, take the following steps:

 #### MacOS
 ```